Sailing Terms You Need to Know

 - Quai: Also called a ‘wharf’, this is a structure located in water, made of stone or concrete that serves as a point where vessels can load or unload.

-Starting from this basic sailing glossary, you’ll be able to go deeper and broaden your knowledge of sailing terms.
+Starting from this basic sailing glossary, you’ll be able to go deeper and broaden your knowledge of sailing terms and sailing phrases used in everyday language.

 We hope you’ll use them and don’t forget we’re always here to help you book a berth for your next sailing holiday.